Curse of knowledge: Experimental evidence

 A 1990 experiment by a Stanford University graduate student, Elizabeth Newton, illustrated the curse of knowledge in the results of a simple task.
 A group of subjects were asked to "tap" out well known songs with their fingers, while another group tried to name the melodies.
 When the "tappers" were asked to predict how many of the "tapped" songs would be recognized by listeners, they would always overestimate.
 The curse of knowledge is demonstrated here as the "tappers" are so familiar with what they were tapping that they assumed listeners would easily recognize the tune.

-A study by Susan Birch and Paul Bloom involving Yale University undergraduate students used the curse of knowledge concept to explain the idea that the ability of people to reason about another person's actions is compromised by the knowledge of the outcome of an event.
-The perception the participant had of the plausibility of an event also mediated the extent of the bias.
-If the event was less plausible, knowledge was not as much of a "curse" as when there was a potential explanation for the way the other person could act.
-However, a recent replication study found that this finding was not reliably reproducible across seven experiments with large sample sizes, and the true effect size of this phenomenon was less than half of that reported in the original findings.
+Susan Birch and Paul Bloom similarly found a curse of knowledge in a study involving Yale University students.
+Participants were told one sister (Denise) moved her sister's (Vicki's) violin without Vicki knowing.
+When participants are told where Denise placed the violin, they are more likely to think Vicki will first look for the violin in that new location.
+The curse of knowledge was less pronounced when Denise put the violin in a less plausible place.
+However, a replication study conducted in 2014 found that this finding was not reliably reproducible across seven experiments with large sample sizes, and the true effect size of this phenomenon was less than half of that reported in the original findings.
 Therefore, it is suggested that "the influence of plausibility on the curse of knowledge in adults appears to be small enough that its impact on real-life perspective-taking may need to be reevaluated."

-Other researchers have linked the curse of knowledge bias with false-belief reasoning in both children and adults, as well as theory of mind development difficulties in children.
+The curse of knowledge has been found in other domains too.
+For instance, in data visualisation, when participants are told a background story with a certain graph, they notice the part of the graph that corresponds with this story.
+They then believe others, who have not heard this background story, will notice the same pattern.

+Two potential reason are given for the bias.
+One is that people who know the answer find it difficult to disregard (inhibit) that information when considering other people's knowledge.
+The second potential reason is that people are more familiar with the general topic area.
+In one experiment, students exposed to questions on an earlier date, but not the answers, still estimate more people would know the answers than students who had not seen the answers before.

 Related to this finding is the phenomenon experienced by players of charades: the actor may find it frustratingly hard to believe that their teammates keep failing to guess the secret phrase, known only to the actor, conveyed by pantomime.

+Correcting the bias

+The curse of knowledge is a difficult bias to correct.
+For instance, the cognitive bias does not reduce when you tell people about it or ask them to think more about the other's perspective.
+Financial incentives were equally ineffective in reducing the bias.